 Copyright © 2016 by Yehuda Rotblum

-In our creation story presented in Fig.1, a rockart from Negev Desert, three elements play a central role: The Godly Wind, Earth, and Water.
+The creation myth presented in Fig.1, a rockart from Negev Desert, three elements play a central role in this scene: The Godly Wind, Earth, and Water.
 The symbols descriptions in this rockart, from left to right: Time wheel derived from the apparent rotation of stars around North Star creates the godly wind, which is the creator energy.
-The Ibex, in the center, (see Ibex and Rockart) represents the earth god that contains the primeval water in his belly, see his hollow belly that looks like a container of water.
-To the ibex right, a man and a woman standing.
-The woman seems ripped from the man’s body, see the extrusion in the man ribs pointed by the woman hand, and a circle coming out from her body.
+The Ibex, in the center, (see Ibex and Rockart) represents the earth/fertility god that contains the primeval water in his belly, see his hollow belly that looks like a container of water.
+To the ibex right, a man and a woman.
+The woman seems torn from the man’s body, see the extrusion in the man ribs pointed by the woman hand, and a circle coming out from her body.

-The creation scene presented here is very interesting since it combines two different myths into one.
-It’s a transitional stage of the Biblical creation story borrowing the idea from Egypt.
+The creation myth presented here is very interesting since it combines two different myths into one.
+It’s a transitional stage of the Biblical story with borrowing an idea from Egypt.
 The left side reminds the Biblical man/woman creation story and the right side is an Egyptian version of the cosmic egg creation.

 More deciphering, in a new book Rock Art in Israel, available online.

 Copyright © All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed in whole or part without the express written permission of israelrockart.com